New Jersey Personal Injury Law and Settlements

 There are a number of national mass torts or “class actions” that involve New Jersey plaintiffs, including claims our law firm is handling across the country:

 • Hair relaxer lawsuit: recent evidence has shown that long-term use of chemical hair relaxer products can cause uterine cancer, ovarian cancer, uterine fibroids, and other conditions.
-This has prompted hundreds of women to file hair relaxer lawsuits.
+This has prompted hundreds of New Jersey women to seek compensation by pursing a hair relaxer cancer claim.

 Settlement Value of New Jersey Injury Cases